 Of course, we did have to wonder if the “grey water as a toilet flush”strategy we’d been using was a contributor to the smell, but we later learned that keeping a window open while driving can be a culprit.

-Tip: Keep your windows closed while driving as this can pull grey and black tank odors into your RV
+Tip: Keep your windows closed while driving as open windows can pull grey and black tank odors into your RV

 As you may know, Juice the MINI had an unfortunate encounter with a rock in Lake Havasu City toward the end of our boondocking adventure, which rendered her undrive-able (watch the video).
 In all honesty, perhaps we pushed our luck with the MINI, having taken her on 3 off-road drives in a single week.
 The third and final one took her out of action for a week.